-- 2. If you are a current ATRA member and are having difficulty locating your membership number or logging into the Member Section, please contact support@alberta-tr.ca.
-We are happy to assist and will resolve the issue for you. - 3.
-Have your credit card ready to pay your membership fees in full. - 4.
-Be prepared to update information your personal information if applicable.
+2. If you are a current ATRA member and are having difficulty locating your membership number or logging into the Member Section, please contact support@alberta-tr.ca.
+We are happy to assist you and will resolve the issue for you.

+3. Have your payment ready to pay your membership fees in full.
+ATRA accepts online payment options with your Visa, Mastercard or PayPal account.

+4. Be prepared to update information your personal information if applicable.